nodejs/next-10/surveys/2024-04/questions.md

   - nave
   - nvs
   - volta
-  - Other ?
+  - Other?

 - How do you manage the package manager for your project? (multiple choice – Other should give an input)
   - I use one version installed globally for all my projects.
   - I use a tool to pick a specific version per project (e.g. Corepack, asdf, …).
   - I use containers.
-  - Other ?
+  - Other?

-- How would you feel about having your local dependencies added to your PATH?
-(Open question)

 ## Project Priorities and Direction

-- Are you aware of the defined Node.js [Technical Priorities](https://github.com/nodejs/node/blob/main/doc/contributing/technical-priorities.md)? (single choice)
-  - Yes
-  - No

-- Which of the current technical priorities are important to you ? (multiple choice)
+- Which of the current [Technical Priorities](https://github.com/nodejs/node/blob/main/doc/contributing/technical-priorities.md) are important to you ? (multiple choice)
   - Modern HTTP
   - Suitable types for end-users
   - Documentation